move-ai/move-ugc-python/docs/getting-started/usage/job.md

 Jobs are the processing entity in MoveUGC.
 By creating a Job, you can initiate the processing for a take.
-A job can have multiple output types, currently the only output type supported is `mp4` and `fbx` files.
+A job can have multiple output types, currently the only output types supported are `mp4` and `fbx` files.

-## Prequisites
+## Prerequisites

 Before creating a job, please make sure that a take is created.
 If you've not created a take please refer to [this usage guide](/move-ugc-python/latest/getting-started/usage/take/).